 The workshops, which generally meet on alternate days through the residency, encourage the development of analytical skills and critical abilities.
 Workshops are led by faculty members and, on occasion, visiting writers or alumni assistants.
 Workshops are not open to students on leave or to guests.
 Every student has material discussed in a workshop during the residency unless participating in a "special" or "alternative" workshop that has a different design.
 Students are asked to submit representative new work completed during the semester project; new students may include work submitted with the application.
-Four pages of poetry are required; fiction, creative nonfiction, and children's writers may submit a maximum of 20 double-spaced pages or up to two picture books.
+Four pages of poetry are required; fiction, creative nonfiction, and writing for children's writers may submit a maximum of 20 double-spaced pages work.
+MFA in Writing for Children & Young Adults writers may submit up to two picture books or 10-15 pages of graphic literature.
 Manuscripts submitted to the workshops must be clean, proofread copy.
 Workshop materials are sent to students and faculty in advance of the residency period and it is expected that serious attention will be given to reading thoroughly and preparing for each day's workshop session.